atnitesh/tasks/README.md

   Ensures a user cannot follow themselves.
 If the follower ID is the same as the following ID, it returns a bad request response.
 - Existing Follow Check:
   Queries the database to check if there is an existing follow relationship between the current user (follower) and the target user (following).
 - If there's no existing follow relationship, it creates a new follow relationship
+- The database call is wrapped in a try/catch block to handle exceptions occuring from databases